Over the last few decades, financial crime has hit the roof.

 - Customer Due Diligence (CDD): CDD assesses the risks associated with a customer based on their business type, location, and transaction patterns.
 This includes understanding the purpose and intended nature of the business relationship.

-- Enhanced Due Diligence (EDD): For customers identified as high-risk, such as Politically Exposed Persons, those from risky locations, or those engaging in complex transactions, EDD involves more detailed scrutiny.
+- Enhanced Due Diligence (EDD): For customers identified as high-risk, such as a politically exposed person (PEP), those from risky locations, or those engaging in complex transactions, EDD involves more detailed scrutiny.
 This might include thorough background checks, verification of sources of wealth, and increased monitoring.

 - Ongoing Monitoring: KYC is not a one-time task.
 Financial institutions must continually monitor customer transactions and activities for suspicious behavior.
 This ensures that the customer’s risk profile stays accurate and updated throughout their relationship with the institution.
 This ongoing approach is crucial as customer situations or criminal tactics change.